 5.2.
-Enhancement of the Village Centre of Radcliffe-on-Trent is key in drawing together the aspirations of the Neighbourhood Plan.
-Consequently, many other issues and resultant policies in the Neighbourhood Plan are linked to the role of the Village Centre, which has been defined by the Local Plan as a local centre based on the boundary from the original draft of the neighbourhood plan. - includingThe village centre includes a triangle bounded by Main Road, Shelford Road and New Road and also encompassing key services and facilities such as the railway station, library, health centre and The Grange / Grange Hall Community Centre.
+Enhancement of the shopping and community centre of the village of Radcliffe-on-Trent is key in drawing together the aspirations of the Neighbourhood Plan.
+Consequently, many other issues and resultant policies in the Neighbourhood Plan are linked to the role of the village centre, which has been defined by the Local Plan as a local centre based on the boundary from the original draft of the neighbourhood plan.
+The village centre includes a triangle bounded by Main Road, Shelford Road and New Road and also encompassing key services and facilities such as the railway station, library, health centre and The Grange / Grange Hall Community Centre.
 The Village Centre is the pivot of many aspirations, from increasing pedestrian priority through improvements to the public realm, traffic and parking, to protecting and heightening the vibrancy of the parish.